 History

-9 Decades of Service to Humanity
+10 Decades of Service

 The Greek Orthodox Ladies Philoptochos Society, Inc. is the separately incorporated philanthropic arm of the Greek Orthodox Archdiocese of America, the only women’s organization recognized in the Uniform Parish Regulations, and a non-governmental organization registered with the United Nations.
 Our purpose is reflected in our Mission Statement.